populationgenomics/structural-constraint/docs/SoftwareArchitecture.md

 #### Interfaces
 - input: A gene model, e.g. GTF file for a specific version of GENCODE

-- input: 3D protein structure, e.g. PBR file from AlphaFold 2
+- input: 3D protein structure, e.g. PDB file from AlphaFold 2

 - output: A protein alignment file (.tsv) with the following structure: